 So after eight and a half years, I have finally decided to enter the world of podcasting.
 I am excited to add this medium to my toolkit as I think podcasting my actually be a more natural medium for me rather than writing a blog post.
 I have maintained that I am a terrible writer, but I actually think I am a fairly engaging speaker – especially in the casual environment of a conversation between friends and colleagues.

-[Note: If you are reading this via email, you will have to click through to the site to access the audio player]
+[Note: If you are reading this via email, you will have to click here to access the on-site audio player]

 In this first episode, we do a little character development as I introduce you to Landon Williams – who will be my co-host in this adventure – and we talk about why we are doing this, what our objectives and goals are for the podcast, … and we only go down a few rabbit holes in this first episode.

 The setup we have in place is pretty easy and direct.
 Since Landon literally sits next to me in the office, we simply sat at our desk when recoding the episode.
 If anyone has a question about our setup and the equipment we used, just ask in the comments below.
 After an incredibly deep-dive into the recording technology and equipment, I think I have a pretty good grip on a really good mid-level podcast setup.
 Of course, you’ll have final say on that once you listen to our first episode.

 This is Landon’s sketch that I mentioned during the show – If I wasn’t recording, maybe I would have tried to get a little closer.
 As one of our “learning” moments, I’ve told Landon that there is no sketching allowed during our recording sessions.